-If CFIUS imposes penalties on a person for, among other things, failure to timely file a mandatory filing, non-compliance with a CFIUS mitigation agreement or making a material misstatement, omission or false certification to CFIUS, the penalised person may, within 15 business days of receipt of the notice of a penalty, submit to CFIUS a petition for reconsideration.
-Additional information regarding the penalty process can be found in the CFIUS regulations and in the Enforcement Guidelines.
+If CFIUS imposes penalties on a person for, among other things, failure to timely file a mandatory filing, noncompliance with a CFIUS mitigation agreement or making a material misstatement, omission or false certification to CFIUS, the penalised person may, within a specified time period, submit to CFIUS a petition for reconsideration.
+Additional information regarding the penalty process can be found in the CFIUS regulations and in the Enforcement and Penalty Guidelines published on the CFIUS website.